neodon/endb/README.md

 ## Third-Party Adapters

-You can optionally utilize third-party adapters or build your own. *Endb* will integrate the third-party adapter and handle complex data types internally.
+You can optionally utilize third-party storage adapters or build your own. *Endb* will integrate the third-party adapter and handle complex data types internally.

 ```javascript
 const myAdapter = require('./my-adapter');